medic/cht-core/scripts/docker-helper/readme.md

 ![](docker.status.png?8.12.21a)

 A word of caution though - for now this script doesn't scale well if you have 10s of containers and volumes.
-Things can scroll of the screen and seem confusing!
+Content [can scroll off the screen](https://user-images.githubusercontent.com/1608415/137566806-e13b765e-4f95-48be-82e7-c8e6351e14b7.mp4) and seem confusing!

 ### Output on macOS is too narrow